A Short History

 Doreen’s personal links with schools across Asia have put her in a unique position to act as a conduit of books and resources from these schools to rural schools in Nepal.
 In 2013, Doreen visited Singapore’s Tanglin School, where she had worked in the 1970s and 80s, and asked the chief librarian, Jacqueline Makselon, for support.
 Permission was duly granted and books from their Infant and Junior libraries began to pile up.

 A freight agent was enlisted who could provide some charitable discounts, and in August 2013, the first consignment of books was dispatched to Kathmandu.
-Subsequent consignments, including books from schools in Kuala Lumpur, arrived in March and May 2014.
+Subsequent consignments, including books from schools in Kuala Lumpur have been arriving since then.

 Once in Kathmandu the books used to be stored in the Department of Education building in Sanothimi, but from 2016 they were transported directly from the airport down to Makwanpur district.
 From there the books are personally delivered to the beneficiary schools by Doreen or one of her local counterparts.
 Unlike some projects, which tend to ‘dump’ books at their recipient schools, Book Reach consults with the teachers who will use them, and Doreen runs short training workshops to help them catalogue their books and allocate them to appropriate classes.
 As most of the teachers already know Doreen, these reunions inevitably bring great joy alongside the books!